JohnErnsthausen/roc/README.md

 2. refs - Reference material used for the project, including papers
 3. src - Source code
 4. test - Test cases
-5. examples - Example use cases
+5. examples_cpp - Example use cases